What is a mirror carp? A mirror carp despite what many people think is the same as a common carp, but with a genetic mutation that affects the scales.

 Due to the carps large and numerous scales, cleaning the fish prior to consumption was a difficult task, so as a result, the monks started pulling the scales off of the living fish as they grew to make this task easier when the time came to harvest them.

-As this process of removing the scales from living carp was repeated for generations and centuries, and the carp continually breeding in these ponds and keeping the same genetics throughout this entire time, the genetics of the carp changed to the point where they were hatched with the scale change, and instead of having numerously evenly place scales that we are familiar seeing on the common carp, they instead had the large scales that only cover portions of their bodies.
+The monks began breeding the carp with the least scales and over centuries, and with the carp continually breeding in these ponds and keeping the same genetics throughout this entire time, the genetics of the carp changed to the point where they were hatched with the scale change, and instead of having numerously evenly place scales that we are familiar seeing on the common carp, they instead had the large scales that only cover portions of their bodies.

 Carp were first brought to England in 1496, and had already become a widely available food source in the rest of Europe and was not just exclusive to the nobility and wealthy, and as the standards of living around Europe and Great Britain grew, so did the demand for mirror and common carp.